LeonAndrade/LeonAndrade.github.io/README.md

 If you are a visual learner or not so much into the "*techies*" of data, there is a dashboard with filters for you to play around and come up with some new insights!<br/>

-You can access the be found here: [Online Retail - Dashboard](https://dash-analytics-test.herokuapp.com/dashboard/1?quarter_and_year=Q1-2010)
+You can access the dashboard here: [Online Retail - Dashboard](https://dash-analytics-test.herokuapp.com/dashboard/1?quarter_and_year=Q1-2010)

 #### Technologies used to deploy and share the analysis